- Campus Life

 Speech-language pathologists work to assess, diagnose, treat, and help prevent speech, language, social communication, and swallowing disorders in children and adults.
 Above average salaries, the freedom to work independently, and a growing number of jobs make speech-language pathology a highly desirable field.

 Our two-year program prepares you for licensure as a clinical speech-language pathologist or teacher of children with speech and language disabilities.
 You’ll gain clinical experience in a variety of settings and work with faculty who are experts in their area of study.

 The program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology and follows standards as designed by the American Speech Language-Hearing Association (ASHA).
-Applicants with a bachelor’s degree in a different field may prepare for application to a speech-language pathology graduate program by completing with the communication disorders and sciences certificate program.
+Applicants with a bachelor’s degree in a different field may prepare for application to a speech-language pathology graduate program by completing with the communication sciences and disorders certificate program.